Issa Rae Threatens To Cancel ‘Insecure’ If Melania Trump Is A Fan, Is Proud To Have Michelle Obama On Board

 — WHIZ WARD (@yopotnawhiz) August 27, 2018

 According to a July 2016 L.A.
 Times report, Insecure is in many ways not unlike HBO’s Lena Dunham-driven comedy-drama Girls, in that it doesn’t shy away from nudity, frank sexual humor, or awkward situations.
-But instead of being lily-white like Girls, Rae’s show focuses on the lives of African American women.
-But Rae is quick to point out that her show focuses not on gritty crime or life inside an underprivileged neighborhood, like so many African American-driven dramas.
+But instead of being a mainly white cast like Girls, Rae’s show focuses on the lives of African-American women.
+But Rae is quick to point out that her show focuses not on gritty crime or life inside an underprivileged neighborhood, like so many African-American-driven dramas.

 “We’re just trying to convey that people of color are relatable.
 This is not a hood story.
 This is about regular people living life.”

 Rae developed a reputation for her biting comedic wit on her YouTube series “The Misadventures of Awkward Black Girl,” during which she demonstrated her ability to mine awkwardness for laughs.
-Originally she was in talks with ABC to produce a sitcom, but those talks fell through and she eventually wound up at HBO.
+Originally, she was in talks with ABC to produce a sitcom, but those talks fell through and she eventually wound up at HBO.
 That turned out to be for the better, as the cable network was able to grant Rae more creative freedom than she would have had on a broadcast network.

 “I’m just so proud that we made the show we wanted to make.”

-As of this writing, it is unclear with Melania Trump is a fan of Insecure or if she’s even ever heard of it.
+As of this writing, it is unclear if Melania Trump is a fan of Insecure or if she’s even ever heard of it.